Sunbird-RC/community/use/dev-docs/guides/installation.md

 To check if the Registry CLI has been installed correctly, run:

 ```
-$ registry --help
+$ registry help
 ```

 This should show you all the commands you can execute using the CLI.

 ## Next Steps

-Now that you have the Registry CLI running, you can [setup your own registry instance](setup-registry-instance.md).
+Now that you have the Registry CLI installed, you can [setup your own registry instance](setup-registry-instance.md).